 Twisted Ankles – Most trails have a lot of rocks and uneven paths that you will be exploring, so if you step down the wrong way, you can easily twist or sprain your ankle.
 If the injury is too bad, you may need to make a brace and find a hiking stick to help you along the way.

-What to Look for in the Best Backpacking First Aid Kit
+What to Look for in the Best Backpacking First Aid Kits

 A good survival medical kit is going to need to have a lot of features that you’ll need for a safe trip.
 You will want to look for a kit that is compact in size that still has a lot of space for essential items to be stored.
 You will want to shoot for a kit that is waterproof because you never know what you will encounter that will ruin your bandages and make them unusable when you need them the most.
 Let’s take a look at some of the items that you will want you first aid kit to include.

-Essential Items for the Best First Aid Kit
+Essential Items for an Outdoors First Aid Kit

 Waterproof medical tape